schatzlab/appliedgenomics2023/assignments/assignment3/README.md

 ### Graphview Tips

 It is very easy to render a graph using graphviz.
+Install with `mamba install graphviz`.
 For example, these commands will render [graph.dot](graph.dot) using `neato`:

 ```
 $ cat graph.dot